 Here is what to do in Cairns Australia if you only have one day in port.

 When we arrived we first saw the Aboriginal culture section which was good, as the heavens opened and it poured with rain and most of this was under cover!

 We saw the Pamagirri Aboriginals playing the didgeridoo, spear throwing and how to throw a boomerang.
 I had a go but it didn’t go very far and it didn’t come back!
 I tried!

-Then the Pamagirri Aboriginal Dancers performed a show with their traditional dances we saw the Mosquito Dance – to keep the mosquitos away, the warning dance – for when one tribe moves into another tribe’s area and few others, it was very entertaining.
-The men had on the traditional clothes and body painting.
+Then the Pamagirri Aboriginal Dancers performed a show with their traditional dances.
+We saw the Mosquito Dance – to keep the mosquitos away, the warning dance – for when one tribe moves into another tribe’s area and a few others, it was very entertaining.
+The men had traditional clothes and body painting.

 Next was the wildlife park, the baby kangaroos and wallabies were jumping around freely and they were friendly.

 I love animals (apart from cats, sorry if you are a cat lover!), but I’m always a little worried about how they will react, especially wild animals.

 Anyway, I managed to touch a kangaroo until it jumped away!
 I had to have my photo taken with a Koala.